DigitalWriting/dig6836/syllabus.md

 - Turkel, William J. and Adam Krymble.
 [Counting Word Frequency with Python.](https://programminghistorian.org/en/lessons/counting-frequencies)
 - **Due: Coding Assignment Four: Arts Website Scraper (Sunday, Sept.
 17th)**

-### Week Five: Jupyter (Monday, September 18, 2023)
+### Week Five: Looping Rings around Jupyter (Monday, September 18, 2023)

 As we level up our methodologies, we'll start to explore the capacity of Jupyter Notebooks, with particular attention to how we can start to build reusable, structured methodologies for working in Python.
+We will also practice more with loops, lists, and other data structures in Python.

 - *Humanities Data Analysis*: Chapter 1: Quantitative Data Analysis and the Humanities
 - Dombrowski, Quinn, Tassie Gniady, and David Kloster.
 [Introduction to Jupyter Notebooks](https://programminghistorian.org/en/lessons/jupyter-notebooks)